 The US accounts for nearly a third of the 2.2 million coronavirus infections reported globally.

-It has also recorded around 37,000 deaths, more than any other nation, followed by Italy, Spain and France which have all been ravaged by their own outbreaks.
+It has also recorded around 37,000 deaths, more than any other nation, followed by Italy, Spain and France, ravaged by their own outbreaks.

 Virtually no corner of the world has been left untouched, with deaths in Africa passing 1,000 overnight.